sjytien/sentence_transformer/README.md

 **Process**

-Initial Approach: Training BERT from Scratch
+Initial Approach: Training and writing BERT from Scratch

 I started by implementing a BERT model for Masked Language Modeling (MLM) from scratch.
-The idea was to: Train the MLM on correct sentences to learn the contextual relationships between words.
-Fine-tune the model with correct and incorrect sentences for classification.
+The idea was to train the MLM on correct sentences to learn the contextual relationships between words and then fine-tune the model with correct and incorrect sentences for classification.

-Challenge: This approach had an excessively long training time and didn’t align with the problem's simpler classification requirements.
+Challenge: This approach had an excessively long training time.

 Iteration 1: Untrained DistilBERT
 I shifted to using DistilBERT, a smaller variant of BERT, initialized with random weights for sequence classification.
 Outcome: While this reduced the training time, the model achieved only ~60% validation accuracy, far below the ~80% achieved with pretrained models.

-Iteration 2: Fine-Tuning an MLM-Based DistilBERT Realizing the importance of transfer learning, I trained DistilBERT for Masked Language Modeling:
+Iteration 2: Transfer learning
-Achieved a perplexity below 10 and an MLM loss of 2.9, indicating strong contextual learning.
+I used the model weights from the sequence classification training, trained it on MLM tasks, and then trained it on sequence classification tasks again.
+The model finally achieved a perplexity below 10 and an MLM loss of 2.9, indicating strong contextual learning.
+Some other thoughts/challenges I had were:

-Transferred the MLM weights to a sequence classification model.
+- Whether to freeze layers: I decided in the end not to because DistilBERT only has 6 layers.

 Results:
 Validation accuracy improved to ~75% after training on one-third of the dataset.